How to use the participants menu

 - It's a private conversation they did not originally have access to

-- The conversation is in a team inbox they do not have access to
+- The conversation is in a shared inbox they do not have access to

 You cannot remove a teammate when: